“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash

 “Yeah.
 There was the occasional drunken asshole who started grabbing me but I knew how to control them.
 You learn how to give them just the right amount of noncooperation.
 What they really want is attention.
 When I had male customers, that is.”

 “Unbelievable,” said Lixin.

 “You massaged both men and women?”

 “About half and half.
 Most of the Western customers were young couples, actually, getting massaged in the same room together.
 Daring to try a massage for their very first time, and usually so nervous they were shaking.
 A lot of single Asian males too — Chinese, Japanese and Korean.
 A lot of Japanese females.”

 “Oh, yeah, they can get it much cheaper here than in Japan.
-But the Chinese females are the ones who go for boob massage most often.”
+The Chinese females are the ones who usually go for boob massage.”

 “Why not?
 It’s a health thing here, considered good for the breasts.
 Nobody thinks there’s anything strange about it.
 It is also kind of erotic for them, a release, being pampered like that in the guise of therapy.
 Most female customers prefer to be massaged by a male, though.”